trow-land/Computer-Vision-Projects/README.md

 2. **Recycling and Litter Detection**
    - Waste Segregation: _Implementing object detection algorithms to categorize waste materials for efficient recycling._
    - Litter Detection in Public Spaces: _Utilizing computer vision models to identify and track litter in real-time._

+3. **Advanced Computer Vision Techniques with TensorFlow
+   - The relevant part of the TensorFlow: Advanced Techniques Specialization course from Deeplearning.ai_
+   - Showcased on this repository are the section assessements and the resulting certificate._

 _For more detailed information on each project, please navigate to the respective project folder._